Darren Webster

 Darren Michael Webster (born 10 June 1968) is an English darts player who formerly competed in Professional Darts Corporation (PDC) events.
-Nicknamed Demolition Man, he is a two-time quarter-finalists at both the PDC World Championship and World Matchplay.
+Nicknamed Demolition Man, he is a two-time quarter-finalist at both the PDC World Championship and World Matchplay.
 Webster reached his only PDC major semi-final at the 2016 Players Championship Finals.

 Career

 Webster won the 2005 Open Oust Nederland, beating Co Stompé in the final.

 Originally nicknamed The Sniper, Webster reached the quarter-finals of the 2007 PDC World Darts Championship, where he beat former champion Bob Anderson, Adrian Gray and South African Wynand Havenga, before being beaten 5–1 by Phil Taylor.

 Webster reached the last 16 at the 2007 UK Open.
 He beat Andy Hamilton and James Wade, before losing to Alan Green.

 In December 2013, Webster lost to James Wade in the first round of the 2014 World Championship, despite leading 2 sets to 1 (first to 3).
 He missed six darts to win the match, to which Wade responded in three straight legs, thus winning the match.
 He played in the World Matchplay for the first time since 2005 and was beaten 10–4 by Taylor in the first round.
 Webster's resurgence of form also saw him play in his first World Grand Prix and Grand Slam of Darts, but he lost in the opening round of the former and was defeated in all three of his group games in the latter.
 A final appearance in a major event of the year came at the Players Championship Finals where he missed two match darts in the deciding leg of the first round against Robert Thornton to lose 6–5.

 Webster atoned for his misses against Wade a year earlier when he faced Simon Whitlock in the 2015 edition of the World Championship.
 From 1–1 in sets he only allowed the world number seven one more leg as he beat him 3–1.
 He won a trio of sets in deciding legs to lead Dean Winstanley 3–2 in the second round.
 However, Webster lost two sets in a row to be beaten 4–3.
 Webster twice reached the quarter-final stage of Players Championship events in 2015.